Open 24 Hours

 How Fast Food Affects Your Dental Health

-Eating fast foods or unhealthy foods not only affects your physical health but also causes serious health problems like diabetes and Obesity.
-It also impacts your oral health and increases the risk of cavities, tooth decay, and severe gum diseases such as (Gingivitis And Periodontitis).
+Eating fast food not only affects your physical health but also causes serious health issues like Obesity and diabetes.
+It also impacts your oral health, increasing the risk of cavities, tooth decay, and serious gum disease, such as Gingivitis and Periodontitis.

-While grabbing a cheeseburger, people often go for a soft drink, and the sugar found in carbonated beverages can break down tooth enamel, increasing the risk of tooth decay.
+While grabbing a cheeseburger, most people often go for a soft drink, and the sugar found in it can break down the tooth enamel, increasing the risk of decay.

 • Dairy Products